 Whether it's deciding when to end a relationship, spotting signs of codependency in a relationship, or determining why people cheat, we often turn to the experts when we're dealing with matters of the heart because it's hard to see clearly when you're in love with someone and wearing rose-colored glasses.

-Ahead a relationship expert talks us through two scenarios—what to do if you're tempted to cheat on your partner or what to do if you suspect your partner is cheating on you.
+While the boundaries surrounding cheating might vary from person to person, ahead, a relationship expert will talk us through two scenarios: What to do if you're tempted to cheat on your partner and what to do if you suspect your partner is cheating on you.

 The first thing you should do is "talk to your partner about your sources of dissatisfaction," advises Campbell.
 "One of the most taboo topics for couples to discuss is the relationship itself, but it's necessary if you want to maintain a healthy, satisfying union."